MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/material-replenishment-withdrawal-kanban.md

 1. Shared warehouse for raw materials and production
 2. Warehouse locations for raw materials
-3. Kanban “from� location and put location for warehouse work
+3. Kanban “from” location and put location for warehouse work
 4. Withdrawal kanban
 5. Production input location
 6. Manufacturing process